 For moisture transfer to occur and drying to happen, air with a lower relative humidity than the grain's equilibrium moisture content must be used.
-For example, Table 4 shows that grain at 25°C and 14% moisture content has an equilibrium point of the air around it at 70% relative humidity.
-In order to dry this grain from its current state, the aeration drying fans would need to be turned on when the ambient air was below 70% relative humidity.
+In order to dry this wheat from its current state, the aeration drying fans would need to be turned on when the ambient air was below 70% relative humidity.